 Greg Goldner is a strategic force who can breakthrough politics, policy and the status quo to help clients achieve their business goals.

-As Resolute’s founder and CEO, Greg has earned the trust of Fortune 100 CEOs, industry association executives and policy makers with his forward-looking 360° business insights, his acutely perceptive strategic thinking and his renowned public affairs expertise on the local, state and national levels.
+In 2002, Greg founded Resolute and continues to earn the trust of Fortune 100 CEOs, industry association executives and policy makers with his forward-looking 360° business insights, his acutely perceptive strategic thinking and his renowned public affairs expertise on the local, state and national levels.
+He is sought after for his unsparing, often prescient, assessment of the financial and business consequences of systems, structures and decision making.

 Greg is exceptionally skilled at taking on complex issues, reframing them into compelling narratives and determining key stakeholders to address a client’s issue or opportunity.
 He is recognized for his ability to provide leadership in contentious situations, promote collaboration and build consensus among opposing parties.

-Greg serves on the boards of the Chicago History Museum and the Los Angeles-based United States Hospitality Group LLC.
-He is active with the Economic Club of Chicago and the Chicago Council on Global Affairs
+Greg serves on the boards of the Chicago History Museum.
+He is active with the Economic Club of Chicago and the Chicago Council on Global Affairs.